MalenaK/Studienprojekt-RAG/README.md

 6. Install Ollama for accessing open-source LLMs: https://ollama.com/

-7. Pull necessary LLMs using Ollama:
+7. Pull necessary models using Ollama (as specified inside config/settings.py):

-	1. `ollama pull llama3`
+     1. `ollama pull llama3.1`

-	2. `ollama pull [name of model for embedding]`
+     2. `ollama pull mxbai-embed-large`

 8. Serve local LLM via `ollama serve`.
 If you receive the error message `Error: listen tcp 127.0.0.1:[port number]: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted.` then ollama is probably already running and you can proceed with the next step.
 	- On systems that use systemd the server job is enabled by default you can stop the process using the command line